RethinkLedgers/mortgage-smartcontract/README.md

 ###

-Log in with a party name hou wish to use.
+Log in with a party name you wish to use.
 You don't need any password.

 ## Run the app on Daml Hub